Revoked – Expired Corporate Chart Kills Malpractice Claim

 Revoked charters are a common event.
 Companies get busy and forget to file returns, especially when no taxes are due.
 The failure to file a franchise tax return and pay a couple hundred bucks in filing fees, however, means that CAC will never get its day in court and be able to present its accounting malpractice case.
 (We assume that EEPB would deny any wrongdoing.)

-One could say that EEPB simply got lucky.
+EEPB simply got lucky in this case.
 We wonder, however, whose job it was to prepare the missing franchise tax returns.
 Although this accounting malpractice case resulted in a dismissal for technical reasons we wouldn’t be surprised to see another accounting or legal malpractice claim being filed against the company that forgot to file the returns.
 Such an action, assuming there was an outside tax return preparer, may be beyond the statute of limitations, however.